openbullet/openbullet2-docs/docs/installation/windows/web-client.md

 ---

 # Web Client
 If you're a Windows user, you have the ability to choose between the Web Client and the Native Client to use OpenBullet 2.
-They are interchangeable, and you can switch from one client to the other at any point in time by simply copying a folder.
+They are interchangeable, and you can switch from one client to the other at any point in time by simply copying the `UserData` folder.
 Consider using the Web Client if you're interested in these features

 - Good looking interface
 - Themes
-- Localized in multiple languages
 - Can be configured to be accessed from any device in your LAN or across the internet (if hosted e.g. on a VPS)

 # Installation on Windows